Next Start

 • Shop manager

 Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.77
+As with any industry, over time, you may be able to advance in your career with experience and hard work.77

 When it comes to career advancement, Bill shares that the best way to advance is to work hard and learn as much about your current position as possible.
 “Hone your skills to be the best at what you do.
-Explore your career options, identify one or two you would like to pursue, and begin training for those positions,” he says.
+Explore your career options, identify one or two you would like to pursue and begin training for those positions,” he says.

 Collision Repair Industry Outlook